Here’s how to deploy your implementation of, say, C$50 Finance to Heroku from GitHub.

 Add the GitHub repository as a “remote,” where

 usernameis your own GitHub username.

 requirements.txtfile inside of your

 Push your code to GitHub.

-git commit -am "first commit" git push -u origin master
+git add -A git commit -m "first commit" git push -u origin master

 If you visit